hackclub/hackclub/workshops/full_stack_todo_app/README.md

 )
 ```

-Here, 👆 we are rendering a `Todo` component for each todo and also passing the data to that component as prop., using `map()` method.
+Here, 👆 we are rendering a `Todo` component for each todo and also passing the data to that component as prop, using `map()` method.
 Learn more about `map()` [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 If you want to know more about rendering multiple components, check [this](https://reactjs.org/docs/lists-and-keys.html#rendering-multiple-components).

 <details>